 - Enroll in Medicare drug coverage when you’re first eligible—You won’t pay any penalties if you sign up for Medicare Part D coverage during your Initial Enrollment Period (IEP).
 Your IEP is when you can first sign up for Part A (Hospital Insurance) and Part B (Medical Insurance), and it starts 3 months before you turn 65 and ends 3 months after the month you turn 65.

 - Don’t go 63 days or more without a drug plan—If you had and lost drug coverage from a creditable provider (current or former employer, TRICARE, individual health insurance coverage, etc.) you must join a new Medicare Part D drug plan in fewer than 63 days.
 If not, you may pay a penalty if you sign up for Medicare drug coverage after 63 days.

 - Keep records of your prior drug coverage—When you join a new drug plan, you’ll need proof of your previous creditable prescription drug coverage to avoid a penalty.
 Your records can also prove it’s been fewer than 63 days since you’ve been covered.

 Note: If you get Extra Help, you don’t have to pay the Part D late enrollment penalty.

 Most Humana Medicare Part D plans come with added services to help you maintain your health and your budget.
 Compare plans in your area today!

 How is the Part D penalty calculated?

-Medicare calculates the Part D penalty by multiplying 1% of the “national base beneficiary premium” ($32.74 in 2023, down from $33.37 in 2022) times the number of full, uncovered months you didn’t have Part D or creditable coverage.
+Medicare calculates the Part D penalty by multiplying 1% of the “national base beneficiary premium” ($34.70 in 2024) times the number of full, uncovered months you didn’t have Part D or creditable coverage.
 The final amount is rounded to the nearest $.10 and added to your monthly Part D premium.2

 Note: The national base beneficiary premium may change each year, so your penalty amount may also change each year.